Trump saying ‘Ukraine may not survive’ is a dire warning – and threat

 When his predecessor in the White House, the 28th president Woodrow Wilson, denounced “secret diplomacy” as the cause of the First World War and called for “open covenants of peace openly arrived at”, he could not have imagined how Trump would seize the 24-hour news cycle to promote his “plan” to end the war in Ukraine.

-Talks are happening in Jeddah in Saudi Arabia tomorrow between Trump’s emissaries and Putin’s men, with a Ukrainian team down the corridor – and President Zelensky offstage elsewhere in Riyadh.
+Talks will begin in Jeddah in Saudi Arabia tomorrow between Trump’s emissaries and Putin’s men, with a Ukrainian team down the corridor – and President Zelensky offstage elsewhere in Riyadh.

 That the world’s three major oil producers might find something to talk about and make deals over, apart from what America and Russia might agree on regarding Ukraine, is not irrelevant to its fate.